Michigan Advisory Council

-ELPC’s Michigan Advisory Council members bring strategic wisdom, stature and connections to the state’s policymakers, business leaders, educational leaders and other influentials.
+ELPC’s Michigan Advisory Council members bring strategic wisdom, stature, and connections to the state’s policy, business, and educational leaders.

 is the founding Partner of the Rentrop & Morrison law firm in Bloomfield Hills, focusing on municipal, land use and zoning, historic preservation and estate planning law.
 Gary has extensive litigation and transactional law expertise on land use planning and real estate preservation/conservation issues.
 He serves on the Board of Trustees of the Americana Foundation and on the Litigation Approval Committee of the Environmental Law & Policy Center.
 He also served as the President of the Emmet County Lakeshore Association, among other civic engagements, and lives near Harbor Springs.

 is CEO of the Growth Capital Network, based in Ann Arbor, which creates innovative technology programs for foundations and economic development agencies.
 Lauren was the North American Commercial Director for New Energy Finance, a leading provider of clean energy data and research, and Managing Director of the Cleantech Group where she oversaw investment and entrepreneur pipelines.
 She serves on NWF’s Great Lakes Leaders Council, Erb Institute Advisory Board, Zell Lurie Fund and Belle Capital Michigan, and is board chair of the Energy Innovation Business Council and Institute for Energy Innovation.